zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 ### Newton and science

 1643 - 1727.
 Cambridge, Trinity College.
-Taught Plato, Aristotle, law, theologies at school, and read Descartes, Kepler, Hobbs, Copernicus and Galileo.
+Was taught Plato, Aristotle, law, theologies at school, and read Descartes, Kepler, Hobbs, Copernicus and Galileo.

 **Certain philosophical questions**.
 _"Plato is my friend, Aristotle is my friend, but my best friend is truth."_